 Oregon is in the midst of a wildlife recovery success story.
 After gray wolves were eradicated from the state by 1947, the species got a second chance by migrating back in from Idaho’s reintroduced population.
 Between 1999-2000 three wolves traveled into Oregon.
 One was shot dead; one was hit by a car and killed; and one was tranquilized and deported back to Idaho.
 This compelled the creation of the 2005 Oregon Wolf Plan which set up recovery objectives for the species.
-The plan was updated in 2010 and a second update is expected by summer 2017.
+The plan was updated in 2010 and a second update published in 2019.

 Cascadia Wildlands and partners have successfully litigated a number of times to protect Oregon’s recovering wolf population.
 In 2010, we stopped Wildlife Services from killing wolves in Oregon’s Imnaha Pack.
 In 2011 we secured a legal injunction by the Oregon Court of Appeals which halted all lethal control of wolves in Oregon.
 We used the injunction to leverage an historic settlement agreement with the state and the Oregon Cattlemen’s Association in 2013 that created firm sideboards for when lethal control can be used.
 Livestock producers now must use pro-active non-lethal tools to deter conflict between wolves and livestock if a depredation is to count toward the “chronic” threshold when lethal control can be triggered.
 The Oregon legislature has set up and allocated revenue to a fund to assist livestock producers with acquiring non lethal tools to reduce conflict and for compensation due to livestock lost to wolves.